pendo-io/pendo-mobile-ios/pnddocs/native.md

 Please pay attention to the following api's ``` setup ``` and ```startSession``` the former *must* be called once per session and will create initial setup for the SDK, the later should be called whenever you have the visitor you would like to assign the analytics/guides to.
 In case you would like to have an anonymous visitor pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.

 ## Limitations
-* SwiftUI codeless beta supports page view analytics only
+* SwiftUI codeless beta supports page view analytics only.
+To track features / elements, use track events.